 What to Expect from Hostels in Caye Caulker

 Almost everyone who’s travelling to Belize finds themselves in Caye Caulker.
-Off the bat, it’s important to note that Caye Caulker is a SMALL ISLAND!
+It’s important to note that Caye Caulker is a SMALL ISLAND!
 For this reason, hostel options on the island are quite limited, but they do exist.

 Now, as a fellow traveller myself, I will always try and find the most affordable accommodation option while on the road.
 Accommodation can be one of the biggest costs when travelling and can completely destroy your budget.